GoogleChrome/developer.chrome.com/site/en/docs/devtools/dom/properties/index.md

 ### Enumerable and non-enumerable properties {: #enumerable-and-non-enumerable }

 Enumerable properties are bright in color.
-Non-enumerable ones are muted.
+Non-enumerable properties are muted.
 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/X0KWrBdSyyBGzNtVfkbk.png", alt="Enumerable and non-enumerable properties.", width="800", height="335" %}
 Enumerable properties can be iterated over with the `for … in` loop or `Object.keys()` method.